TEA BOWLS

 A hira chawan is a shallow, wide, and flat type of tea bowl.
 Its wide, open shape allows the tea to cool down faster, making it suitable for the warm summer months.
 This example is eye-catching for its black and beige glaze which gives the bowl a modern appearance.
 One side of the surface is decorated with multiple stamps, a practice that goes back to Raku Chonyu VII (1714-1770).
 The maker of this tea bowl, Ito Keiraku, is a member of Kyoto’s Katsura Gama kiln founded in 1953.

-A rare e-Shino (picture-Shino) yunomi from the Momoyama period (1533-1615) featuring a bridge design known as “Bridge of the Gods.”
-The arched bridge is drawn with two parallel lines; its pillars are indicated by four vertical strokes and the guardrails by short lines around the center of the bridge.
-The brownish color of the surface is due to thin layers of Shino glaze applied before firing.
-Shino tea bowls with similar stylized compositions are in the Tokyo National Museum and the Metropolitan Museum of Art in New York.
+A rare e-Shino side dish for the tea ceremony meal (kaiseki) made during the Momoyama period (1533-1615).
+The cup-like dish features a bridge design with scattered foliage around it.
+The arched bridge is drawn with two parallel lines; its pillars are indicated by four vertical strokes and the guard rails by short lines around the center of the bridge.
+The brownish color of the surface is due to the thin layers of Shino glaze applied before firing.
+Shino tea bowls with a very design are held in the collections of the Tokyo National Museum and the Metropolitan Museum of Art, New York.

 A modern e-Shino tea bowl in the style of Arazawa Toyozo (1894–1985), a Living National Treasure known for reviving Shino ware after centuries of decline.
 This bowl shows the distinctive milky white glaze that adorns Shino ware.
 The surface is painted with a landscape that suggests mist hanging over pine trees and mountains.
 The irregular shape of the bowl and the potter’s finger marks add to the rustic appearance of the work.